 The average time to fill is 42 days.
 (Though this varies across industries, between 27 and 68 days.
 Either way, too long.)

 For the enterprising talent acquisition team, this is a tremendous opportunity.
-With the proper application of artificial intelligence, an international hospitality chain took their hiring time from 42 to 5 days.
+With the proper application of artificial intelligence, hiring times of under a week are not unheard of.

 With a hiring time of 42 days, imagine how many top candidates select employment at other organizations.
-Now, not only are they acquiring the best employees for their organization, they are avoiding the opportunity cost of missing out on top talent.
+For companies hiring in under a week, not only are they acquiring the best employees for their organization, they are avoiding the opportunity cost of missing out on top talent.